vbharadwaj-bk/OpenEquivariance/README.md

 [[Supported Tensor Products]](#tensor-products-we-accelerate)
 [[Citation and Acknowledgements]](#citation-and-acknowledgements)

-This repository a kernel generator for the Clebsch-Gordon tensor product, a key kernel in equivariant deep neural networks.
-It implements a subset of the functionality of [e3nn](https://e3nn.org/) for its common use cases in equivariant graph neural networks (e.g. [Nequip](https://github.com/mir-group/nequip) or [MACE](https://github.com/ACEsuit/mace)).
+OpeqnEquivariance is a kernel generator for the Clebsch-Gordon tensor product, a key kernel in rotation-equivariant deep neural networks.
+It implements some of the tensor products that [e3nn](https://e3nn.org/) supports that are commonly found in graph neural networks
+(e.g. [Nequip](https://github.com/mir-group/nequip) or
+[MACE](https://github.com/ACEsuit/mace)).